Android Digital Wellbeing and Parental Controls: Complete Guide for Parents

 What are Parental controls (via Google Family Link)?

-• Through the Google Family Link on the parent’s own device (including Apple products and web browsers), parents can set device limits for each member in their Google family group and even lock the device when it’s time to do something different
+• Through the Google Family Link on the parent’s own device (including Apple products and web browsers), parents can set device limits for each member in their Google family and even lock the device when it’s time to do something different

 • Students must have their own Google Account and this account must be the only user on the device the parents want to manage with Family Link